benhsz/parless/README.md

 The programmer will type just as many opening and closing parentheses as before.

-As for what it does, it makes code look nicer (less parentheses).
+As for what it does, it makes code look nicer.

 For instance, this code: